Night Guard for Teeth Grinding

 A night guard is a thin layer of plastic, worn either on your top or bottom arch, that prevents the teeth from rubbing against each other, causing the teeth to rub against the plastic instead.
 We also make it ideal to your bite and we make it ideal to your specific circumstance.
 Sometimes people have jaw problems, sometimes people have sleep apnea, so those are things we can identify during a clinical exam and when we’re making decisions in relation to if a night guard is an appropriate treatment modality for you.
 If you think you may be grinding your teeth at night, contact our office to see if a custom night guard may be right for you.

 Do you or a loved one have issues with grinding teeth, and have questions about whether a night guard can help?
-Contact Inglewood Family Dental to arrange your free consultation.
+Contact Inglewood Family Dental to arrange your consultation.
 We offer flexible financing options and follow the new Alberta dental fee guide to help make treatments accessible to everyone.
 Contact us today, we look forward to putting a smile on your face!